How to Use Review Prompts to Improve Your App's Rating

 If they indicate a negative experience, you can direct them to your support page to help them resolve the issue or report a bug.

-Giving users a chance to resolve a problem outside of the App Store is going to help that user solve their problem in a productive way (and keep those negative reviews at bay).
+Giving users a chance to resolve a problem outside the App Store will help them solve it productively (and keep those negative reviews at bay).

-Supporting an existing app can be equally as challenging as building one from scratch, and review prompts are just one of many things of concern.
-Our team is here to help any way we can, so whether you have questions about improving your app’s ratings or backlogged maintenance, give us a shout at info@jedmahonisgroup.com.
+Supporting an existing app can be just as challenging as building one from scratch, and review prompts are just one of many concerns.
+Our team is here to help any way we can, so whether you have questions about improving your app’s ratings or backlogged maintenance, give us a shout.
+And if you're techy and want code suggestions for review prompts, check out this article from JMG's CEO, Robert Bentley.